sonic-net/SONiC/doc/otn/sonic-otn hld.md

    * openconfig-system.yang
    * openconfig-platform.yang

 3. Support query all instance data without a key specified in mgmt-framework and mgmt-common.
-In GNMI docker, user can subscribe to a path without a key specified.
-For example,the gnmi module subscribe all existing logical channels in all optical transponders with the single path `/openconfig-terminal-device:terminal-device/logical-channels/channel/otn/state`.
+In gNMI docker, user can subscribe to a path without a key specified.
+For example,the gNMI module subscribe all existing logical channels in all optical transponders with the single path `/openconfig-terminal-device:terminal-device/logical-channels/channel/otn/state`.
 Here are the other paths examples.
 ```
 /openconfig-terminal-device:terminal-device/logical-channels/channel/otn/state
 /openconfig-system:system/alarms/alarm/state